This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 Notes

-- You can re-roll once, but the remaining scraps of dough can be fried as donut holes.
+- You can re-roll the dough, but the remaining scraps of dough can be fried as donut holes.
 They will only take about 1 minute total to fry.

 Yummy!
 I love making homemade doughnuts but don’t do it enough.
 Seeing you recipes makes me want to roll out a batch!